jackietieu/QuickScope/README.md

     render "api/businesses/index"
   end
   ```

   The results are instant, and the `business-index` reflects any changes.
-The `business-index-item-detailed` component will remain rendered until it is no longer part of the results returned by the API call.
+The selected business within the `business-index-item-detailed` component will remain rendered until it is no longer part of the results returned by the API call.